Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Experimental Methods

 \subsection{Experimental Procedure}

 Experiments were conducted over two nights in March 2022, in which the free-stream velocities in the wind tunnel were $u_1 = 7.79\pm0.10$ and $7.96\pm0.11$ $\rm{ms^{-1}}$, corresponding to an average diameter-based Reynolds number of $Re_D = 6.27\times10^5$.
 The hot-wire anemometer was calibrated at the beginning and end of each set of experiments.
 The turbine was operated at three tip-speed ratios, $\lambda_0 = 6.48\pm0.25$, $7.84\pm0.28$, and $8.77\pm0.27$, with corresponding coefficients of power of $C_{p,0} = 0.298\pm0.013\approx C_{p,max}$, $0.248\pm0.012$, and $0.165\pm0.010$.
+The generator constants for these cases were obtained from the data of \cite{wei_phase-averaged_2022}, as were the turbine and generator moments of inertia ($J=0.0266\pm0.0008$ kg $\rm{m^2}$; $K_2 = 6.96\times10^{-4}$ kg $\rm{m^2}$).
+The operating parameters of the turbine are summarized in Table \ref{tab:params}.
 The turbine was actuated in sinusoidal and trapezoidal motions (see inset, Figure \ref{fig:expsetup}) with an amplitude of $A = 0.3$ m ($0.257D$) and periods between $T = 1$ and 6 s, corresponding to nondimensional surge-velocity amplitudes between $u^* \equiv fA/u_1 = 0.039$ and $0.242$.
 Data were phase-averaged over 100 motion periods.
+The amplitudes and phases of each quantity of interest were computed from an FFT of the phase-averaged signal.
 Upstream and downstream flow measurements were collected in separate tests.
-Additionally, a series of quasi-steady flow measurements were obtained for each tip-speed ratio by placing the turbine at six equally spaced streamwise locations between $x/D = 0$ and $0.514$ and recording measurements over 120 s.
+Additionally, a series of quasi-steady flow measurements were obtained for each tip-speed ratio by placing the turbine at six equally spaced streamwise locations between $x/D = -0.514$ and $0$ and recording measurements over 120 s.
 To correct against differences in the ambient conditions between measurement sessions and facilitate more direct comparisons, quasi-steady measurements taken at $x/D = 0$ on both sessions were used to scale the measured velocities and pressures from one session to match those from the other session.